qchenevier/MBA_memoire/doc/quotes.md

 There is a persistent gap between the digital "haves" and "have-mores".
 True disruptors are even gaining the ability to reshape industries to their own advantage.
 Also, the workers with the most sophisticated digital skills are the "have-mores" [@Manyika2015].

-Usage is exploding as companies build new types of digital assets, putting powerful tools in the hands of employees and devising new ways of working [@Manyika2015].

 Despite a rush of adoption, most sectors have barely closed the gap over the past decade.
 Companies will redefine many roles, and the rate of job displacement could accelerate sharply.
 It needs more than a business-as-usual approach to skills development [@Manyika2015].

-The digital frontier is uncharted territory and the biggest risk of all is being disrupted while sitting on the sidelines [@Manyika2015].

 Digitization, like electricity, is a general-purpose technology that underpins a huge share of economic activity beyond the sector that supplies it [@Manyika2015].

 **THE DIGITAL FRONTIER IS RAPIDLY EVOLVING, AND THOSE AT THE FOREFRONT CAPTURE DISPROPORTIONATE REWARDS**

-At a broad level, the industries with the fastest profit margin growth tend to be those with the fastest growth in software intensity.
-And within these sectors, the margin spreads between the top-performing companies and the lowest performers are two to four times those in other sectors.
-The most digitized industries are developing a winner-take-all dynamic [@Manyika2015].

-For workers, wage growth has been approximately twice as fast as the national average in the most highly digitized industries and those who lack digital skills face narrowing job prospects [@Manyika2015].

 **SOME INDUSTRIES AND COMPANIES ARE MORE DIGITIZED THAN OTHERS**